 The benefit is designed to provide compensation for income loss due to unemployment.
-An insured person is eligible to receive the benefit if she has contributed for a minimum of three years during the four years prior to being listed in the unemployment registry.
+An insured person is eligible to receive the benefit if she has contributed for a minimum of two years during the three years prior to being listed in the unemployment registry.
 Entitlement ceases if the person reaches pensionable age, or if the person is de-listed from the unemployment registry.
 The maximum duration of the benefit is 6 months.
-Accumulation with sickness or maternity benefits, the child-raising allowance, or a pension is not permitted.
+Accumulation with sickness or maternity benefits, benefit for nursing a sick relative, the child-raising allowance, or a pension is not permitted.
 The benefit is 50% of the daily assessment base (i.e. gross incomes subject to unemployment insurance contributions during the previous three years).